K-Ci & JoJo: 1983–1996: Music beginnings and early work as duo

-1997–1998: Love Always
+1996–1998: Love Always

-The brothers made their side projects into a full album, Love Always.
-Released on June 17, 1997, the album spawned two top-ten R&B hits: "You Bring Me Up" (Pop #26) and "Last Night's Letter" (Pop #46).
+From 1996 to 1997, the brothers made their side projects into a full album, Love Always.
+Released on June 17, 1997, the album spawned two top-ten R&B hits: "You Bring Me Up" (Pop No. 26) and "Last Night's Letter" (Pop No. 46).
 The minor success of those singles, however, paled in comparison to the success of the album's third single, "All My Life" (which was dedicated to JoJo's daughter).
 A supple, lush ballad far removed from the Jodeci material of the early 1990s, "All My Life" was the number-one song on the Hot 100 for three weeks, a feat that K-Ci & JoJo had never achieved with Jodeci.
 While future singles and albums would be crafted in the vein of "All My Life", it remains the duo's only number-one hit and by far the song they are most widely known for, even amongst non-fans due to its frequent use in film and television.
 Love Always went on to sell four million copies, and the success of the album put Jodeci's reunion on hold indefinitely.
-During the recording of Love Always they also appeared in the song "I Care 'Bout You" as a member of the R&B supergroup Milestone along with After 7 which appeared on the soundtrack for the movie, Soul Food that was written and produced by Babyface.
+During the recording of Love Always they also appeared in the song "I Care 'Bout You" as a member of the R&B supergroup Milestone, along with After 7, which appeared on the soundtrack for the movie Soul Food that was written and produced by Babyface, who is also part of the track and the group.

 In 1998, K-Ci & JoJo recorded the song "Money Can't Buy You Love," which was produced for the film The Players Club.

 In 1999, K-Ci & JoJo recorded "Life", which was written and produced by R. Kelly, for the soundtrack to the Eddie Murphy and Martin Lawrence movie Life.

 1999: It's Real

 K-Ci & JoJo's second studio album, It's Real was released on June 22, 1999.
 It peaked at number eight on the Billboard 200, peaked at number two on the R&B/Hip Hop Albums, and was certified platinum by the RIAA.
 Outside of the US, the album reached top 20 on the Dutch Mega Album Top 100, the Canadian Albums Chart, and appeared on the New Zealand Top 40 Albums and the ARIA Charts.
-The album spawned four singles, including "Tell Me It's Real", which peaked at #2 on the Billboard Hot 100, and was a smash hit.
+The album spawned four singles, including "Tell Me It's Real", which peaked at No. 2 on the Billboard Hot 100, and was a smash hit.

 It's Real received a three star rating from AllMusic.